-The Corporation offers executive officers of the Corporation and of its Product Lines or business units the possibility to earn an annual bonus provided the Corporation achieves or exceeds its product line/business unit financial objectives and provided the executive officer or employee achieves specific personal objectives.
+The Corporation offers executive officers the possibility to earn an annual bonus provided the Corporation achieves or exceeds its financial objectives and provided the executive officer or employee achieves specific personal objectives.
 The annual bonus for the product line or business unit executives and employees rests on financial objectives set against the budget in fiscal year, relatively in the achievement of the Return on Net Utilized Assets (RONA) and operating income; the annual bonus for the Named Executives rests in the achievement of the budgeted net income and earnings per share.
 The combination of base salary and annual bonus are between the 70th percentile and 98th percentile of the Comparator Group.

 Target bonus is calculated based on the degree of achievement of the financial performance presented in the annual budget of the Corporation.
 In order to be eligible to receive bonuses based on financial performance the product line or business unit shall have met at least 80% of its financial target budget.
-If such goal is achieved, the percentage of target bonus could go from 40% to 120% for eligible managers, 130% for senior managers and 170% for Named Executives depending on the level of achievement.
+If such goal is achieved, the percentage of target bonus could go from 40% to 120% for eligible managers, 130% for senior managers and 130% to 170% for Named Executives depending on the level of achievement.